 How much below asking price should I offer?

-Start at 30-40% of asking price for negotiable listings.
-Some domains have firm prices—read the listing.
-If a seller seems motivated, you have more room.
+Start at 30-40% of asking price for negotiable Make Offer listings.
+Some domains have firm BIN prices — if there's no "Make Offer" option, the seller typically means the BIN price.
+If a seller seems motivated (domain parked for years, old WHOIS contact, no active marketing), you have more negotiation room.
+Always validate your offer against NameBio.com comparable sales data.

 What if the seller doesn't respond?